ZJULearning/efanna/samples_hashing/README.md

 The number in parenthesis after the algorithm name is the optimal code length of this hashing algorithm on this dataset.

-ANN search using hash index and a kNN graph (Iterative Expanding Hashing, IEH)
+ANN search using hash index and a kNN graph (Iterative Expanding Hashing, IEH [1])
 ------

 ![SIFT100nn](http://www.cad.zju.edu.cn/home/dengcai/Data/Hashing/sift.IEH.time.100nn.png)